wp-plugins/wp-super-simple-speed/readme.txt

 = What if i need my autosave enabled? =

 Simply open the inc-functions.php file and delete/uncomment line 78 - 82

-= Some conflict with my JS =

-This is likely due to the js to footer function in the plugin due to some responsive themes needing the JS libraries to be in the head section of the code in order to function properly.
-When this happens, simply uncomment line 35 - 46 in the inc-functions.php file

 == Donations ==